 Vendors can purchase credits for Amazon’s Vine programme, which lets you send product samples to selected Amazon customers.

 Amazon Vendor Service (AVS)

-The Amazon Vendor Service (AVS), formerly known as Strategic Vendor Service (SVS), is a paid programme that gives vendors access to a dedicated contact to assist with operational matters such as ordering and catalogue.
+The Amazon Vendor Service (AVS), formerly known as Strategic Vendor Service (SVS), is a paid programme that gives suppliers access to a dedicated contact to assist with operational matters such as ordering and the catalogue.

-Although the AVS is primarily sold as a strategic programme, it is more of a day-to-day contact for vendors to answer their questions and coordinate product launches and promotions.
+Although the AVS is primarily sold as a strategic programme, it is more of a day-to-day contact for brands to answer their questions and coordinate product launches and promotions.

 Volume Incentives (or: Volume Incentive Rebates, VIR) are granted either as a fixed or tiered percentage.
 They incentivise Amazon to buy additional volume from a brand.

-Typically, Amazon optimises its free cash flow by setting a high sales target that suppliers pay for throughout the year.
+Amazon often optimises its free cash flow by setting a high sales target that suppliers pay for throughout the year.
 If this target is not reached by the end of the cycle, the accrued investment is refunded.

 The Damage Allowance, also known as liquidation fee, is a commercial trade agreement to compensate Amazon for damaged goods received from customers within the warranty period.

 It is one of the more controversial terms of trade that Amazon charges, as the data behind them is rarely shared, and brands have no way of judging the legitimacy of the fee.

 Vendors of electronic items are also asked to opt into Amazon’s warranty repair programme.
 It allows customers to get repairs from a certified service centre without having to contact the manufacturer.

 Next to commercial allowances, Amazon also offers many logistical solutions to enable its vendors to distribute goods more effectively.

 This directly integrates into the flywheel model that Amazon is known for, as a reduction in distribution costs enables the retail giant to structure its margins more effectively.

 To access these supply chain programmes, vendors have to pay a freight allowance.
 Some of these solutions are known as WePay, Direct Import, Direct Fulfillment, Pallet or Full Truck Load Ordering.

 Return rights give Amazon the ability to send back purchased goods to a supplier.
 There are various reasons for returning stock, including defective, damaged or overstocked goods.